House Jan. 6 committee issues subpoenas for pro-Trump rally organizers

 Subpoenas also went to Tim Unes and Justin Caporale, who are top executives at Event Strategies, which was listed as managing stage activities for the demonstration on the Ellipse.
 Event Strategies had served the Trump campaign previously, doing advance work for campaign and official events.
 Neither Unes nor Caporale responded to a request for comment.
 Efforts to reach the others subpoenaed were unsuccessful.

-As with others whose names appeared on permit applications for the January demonstrations, the committee reached out to Megan Powers, a consultant who reportedly was in contact with the former president and his team about the events that day.
+As with others whose names appeared on permit applications for the January demonstrations, the committee reached out to Megan Powers, a consultant who reportedly was in contact with the former president and his team about the events that day, according to the committee’s letter, which cited news reports.
 Like others who show up on the permits, Powers had been paid previously by the Trump campaign.
 The subpoena seeks any documents she has related to the events of Jan.
 6 and an interview.

 A similar request was made of Hannah Salem Stone, whose name appeared on permit paperwork.
 She had worked previously as a media adviser in the Trump White House.